jhellingman/tei2html/samples/README.md

 For further samples, see https://github.com/GutenbergSource.

-The batch file cloneAll.bat can be used to clone all GitHub repositories with texts submitted to Project Gutenberg.
+The perl scrip `getRepos.pl` can be used to clone (or update) all GitHub repositories with texts submitted to Project Gutenberg.
+This script is automatically generated from the metadata of the files, and will be updated when more texts are added.